Entertainment News Roundup: Razzies rescind 'award' poking fun at Bruce Willis; Chris Rock 'still processing' slap by Will Smith at Oscars and more | Entertainment

 Sandra Bullock and Channing Tatum bond over humour and action in 'The Lost City'

-Will Smith refused to leave Oscars, the academy says as it weighs discipline
+Will Smith refused to leave Oscars, academy says as it weighs discipline

 Will Smith refused a request to leave the Oscars ceremony after he slapped presenter Chris Rock, Hollywood's film academy said on Wednesday as it started a process that could lead to the best actor winner's expulsion from the group.
 During the live telecast, Smith strode up to the stage after Rock made a joke about the appearance of Smith's wife, then smacked the comedian's face.
 The actor returned to his seat and twice yelled an obscenity at Rock.